Faolun/Shelf-It/README.md

 ```
 The program will now run on localhost 3000.

-A working demo can be found on Heroku at {}
+A working demo can be found on Heroku at (https://shelf-it.herokuapp.com/)

 ## Built With

 * [Materialize](https://materializecss.com/) - The CSS framework used.

-## Contributing

-Please read [CONTRIBUTING.md](https://gist.github.com/PurpleBooth/b24679402957c63ec426) for details on our code of conduct, and the process for submitting pull requests to us.

 ## Authors

 * **James Coates** - *Full Stack* - [Faolun](https://github.com/Faolun)

-See also the list of [contributors](https://github.com/your/project/contributors) who participated in this project.